wkh237/react-native-fetch-blob/README.md

 * Custom MIME type in form data

-**I'm not very new to native module development in RN, if there's any problem, please feel free to contact with me :D**
+**I'm very new to native module development in RN, if there's any problem, please feel free to contact with me :D**